 Child/Adolescent Therapy

-Trusting the therapist you chose to work with your child is important.
+Trusting the therapist you choose to work with your child is important.
 A good provider for children should be warm, inviting, supportive, and be able to provide concrete steps to help children of all ages reach their goals.
 At Thoughtful Bloom Therapy, I strive to be a calm, supportive, and helpful professional in your child’s life.
-Below I have highlighted ages and concerns I work with, training I have, and the approach I use when working with children and their families.
+Below I have highlighted the ages and concerns I work with, my training, and the approachs I use when working with children and their families.

 • Ages 3 to 17